dnvriend/sbt-native-packager-demo/single-module-build/README.md

 ```

 The zip and tgz files contains exact the same content (and directory structure) we found in the `staged` directory.
 The `zip` and `tgz` files can be distributed and the whole world can experience our Hello World!

+Of course, the behavior of the `sbt-native-packager` can be configured, and there is a [cheatsheet](http://www.scala-sbt.org/sbt-native-packager/archetypes/cheatsheet.html)
+available with configuration items, scopes and variables that are available for us to tweak the behavior.

 # Creating a docker distribution
 [Docker](https://www.docker.com/) is a very popular distribution format, because you can build, ship and run our